About 50 Eggs

 Mary is willing to disclose her height and true hair color – but refuses to disclose her golf handicap, particularly after her performance at the Drew Bledsoe Celebrity Golf Tournament where she participated as a celebrity (whom nobody knew).
 She was, however, heckled by real celebrities –NFL great Lynn Swann and producer Bobby Farrelly (There’s Something About Mary) for having brand new golf shoes.
 She heckled back.

-Mary and her work have been featured in The New York Times, The Financial Times, Fortune, USA Today, Entertainment Weekly, TV Guide, Sports Illustrated, The Los Angeles Times, Business Week, Variety, The Atlantic.com, MTV.com, The Boston Globe, The Washington Post, Chicago Tribune, The Christian Science Monitor, St. Paul Pioneer Press, Forbes.com, MSNMoney.com, ABC News Now, CNN Sunday Morning, MSNBC, CNBC, Fox Business News, PBS Nightly News Report, CNN Headline News, NPR (On Point, The Connection, It’s Only A Game), Oxygen, ESPN’s Sports Center, Baseball Tonight, and Cold Pizza, HuffingtonPost.com, GOOD Magazine, Yahoo News, Washington Times, among others.
+Mary and her work have been featured on The Colbert Report and in The New York Times, The Financial Times, Fortune, USA Today, Entertainment Weekly, TV Guide, Sports Illustrated, The Los Angeles Times, Business Week, Variety, The Daily Beast, The Atlantic.com, MTV.com, The Boston Globe, The Film Journal, The Washington Post, Chicago Tribune, The Christian Science Monitor, St. Paul Pioneer Press, Forbes.com, MSNMoney.com, Al-Jazeera, Bloomberg, Morning Joe, ABC News Now, CNN Sunday Morning, MSNBC, CNBC, Fox Business News, PBS Nightly News Report, CNN Headline News, BBC World News, NPR (On Point, The Connection, It’s Only A Game, Here and Now), Telemundo, mun2, Oxygen, ESPN’s Sports Center, Baseball Tonight, and Cold Pizza, HuffingtonPost.com, GOOD Magazine, Yahoo News, Washington Times, Fusion, among others.
 Mary’s story has been chronicled in the books One Person, Multiple Careers (by former New York Times columnist Marci Alboher) and 168 Hours (by USA Today writer Laura Vanderkam).
 Mazzio’s work has been supported by The Laurie M. Tisch Illumination Fund, The Bezos Family; The John Templeton Foundation, New Balance, Welch’s, BlackRock, The Virginia Piper Charitable Trust, The Arthur M. Blank Family Foundation, Staples, CVS, Babson College, Life Is Good, Nike, Clif Bar, The Kauffman Foundation, among others.

 She resides in Massachusetts with her husband, Jay Manson, and two children.